Displaying Source Code(s)

 automatically

-opened and closed during a SORT and two sort files cannot be opened at
+opened and closed during a SORT and two sort files cannot be

 a